FlipsideCrypto/ethereum-models/models/doc_descriptions/complete_lending/complete_lending_column_docs.md

 {% docs complete_lending_lending_pool_contract %}

 The address of the lending pool.
-This changes based on the Aave or Spark version.

 {% enddocs %}